21 Best Front Deltoid Exercises: Build Strong, Defined Shoulders

 • You may either maintain a neutral grip, use a pronated (overhand) grip, or start with a neutral grip.

-• You may perform the incline dumbbell front raise with both arms at once or with one arm at a time.
+• You may perform the incline dumbbell front raise with both arms or one arm at a time.

 • Alternate between the different variations.